 - In 1991, a Joint Parliamentary Committee (JPC) was appointed to review the Fertilizer Pricing.
 The Committee did not favour total decontrolling of fertilizers but recommended decontrol of import based phosphatic and Potassic fertilizers

-- Prices of phosphatic fertilizers became high.
+- The prices of phosphatic fertilizers became high.
 Hence, the production and consumption of nitrogenous fertilizers increased and consumption of P&K fertilizers decreased.
-This led to severe imbalance in consumption of nitrogenous, phosphatic and Potassic fertilizers.
+This led to a severe imbalance in the consumption of nitrogenous, phosphatic, and Potassic fertilizers.

-- Ad-hoc Concession Scheme: For phosphatic, potassic and NPK complex fertilizers.
-It was to provide P&K fertilizers to the farmers at affordable prices so as to increase the food productivity in the country through balanced use of fertilizers.
-Under this scheme, concession was disbursed to the manufacturers/importers by the State Governments based on the grants provided by Department of Agriculture & Cooperation (DAC).
+- Ad-hoc Concession Scheme: For phosphatic, potassic, and NPK complex fertilizers.
+It was to provide P&K fertilizers to the farmers at affordable prices to increase food productivity in the country through the balanced use of fertilizers.
+Under this scheme, the concession was disbursed to the manufacturers/importers by the State Governments based on the grants provided by the Department of Agriculture & Cooperation (DAC).

-- Till 2000, the issues relating to fertilizer subsidy was being looked after by DAC and thereafter it was continued by Department of Fertilizers.
+- Till 2000, the issues relating to fertilizer subsidy were being looked after by DAC, and thereafter it was continued by the Department of Fertilizers.

 New Pricing Scheme (NPS)

-- The product based subsidy regime proved to be a losing proposition for all the stakeholders viz farmers, industry and the Government.
-Hence, keeping in view the agriculture productivity, balanced fertilization and growth of indigenous fertilizer industry, competiveness amongst the fertilizer companies and to overcome the deficiency of concession scheme, the Government introduced Nutrient Based Subsidy (NBS) Policy for P&K fertilizers (MOP, DAP etc) with effect from 2010
+- The product-based subsidy regime proved to be a losing proposition for all the stakeholders viz farmers, industry, and the Government.
+Hence, keeping in view the agriculture productivity, balanced fertilization and growth of the indigenous fertilizer industry, competitiveness amongst the fertilizer companies and to overcome the deficiency of concession scheme, the Government introduced Nutrient Based Subsidy (NBS) Policy for P&K fertilizers (MOP, DAP, etc) with effect from 2010

 Nutrient Based Subsidy (NBS) Policy, 2010

-- Government fixes subsidy on an annual basis based on weight of the different Macro/micro nutrient (N, P, K, S etc) contained in the fertilizer
+- The government fixes subsidy on an annual basis based on the weight of the different macro/micronutrient (N, P, K, S, etc) contained in the fertilizer

-- Manufacturers/Marketers are allowed to fix the Maximum Retail Price (MRP) at reasonable level
+- Manufacturers/Marketers are allowed to fix the Maximum Retail Price (MRP) at a reasonable level

 - Urea is not covered under the scheme